 ICANN, Spamhaus and Digital Sovereignty: A History of Confini

-In the heart of the first decade of the year 2000, a seemingly minor judicial case shredded the veil on the intricate dynamics of power and jurisdiction that support the global Internet infrastructure.
+In the heart of the first decade of 2000, a seemingly minor judiciary shred the veil on the intricate dynamics of power and jurisdiction that support the global Internet infrastructure.
 The dispute between email marketing company e360insight and anti-spam organization Spamhaus, culminated in an attempt to order ICANN to turn off the Spamhaus.org domain, acted as a real stress test for the principles of digital governance, revealing the deep tensions between national sovereignty and the transnational nature of the network.
-At the time, in 2006, many gave for granted the ability of the courts to impose their will on any entity operating within their judicial boundaries, but the Internet was already demonstrating to operate according to logic and boundaries much more fluid and complex.
+At the time, in 2006, many gave for granted the ability of the courts to impose their will on any entity operating within their judicial boundaries, but the Internet was already demonstrating to operate according to much more fluid and complex logic and boundaries.
 This confrontation was not only about injunction or damage; it was a battle on authority, the limits of judicial power in a world without physical boundaries, and the same resilience and decentralization that define the Internet.
 The case forced ICANN, the body responsible for the domain name system (DNS), to publicly declare its inability and lack of authority to act as an executive arm of an American court to suspend a domain registered by a Canadian company.
-This position has raised fundamental questions about those who hold the real power to control digital identities and how terrestrial laws can or not bend the will of a global infrastructure like the Internet.
+This position has raised fundamental questions about those who hold the true power to control digital identities and how terrestrial laws may or may not bend the will of a global infrastructure like the Internet.
 The echo of that debate still resounds today, while new challenges of jurisdiction, censorship and digital governance continue to emerge with prepotence in the age of artificial intelligence and proliferation of cyber threats.

 ICANN and Power Limits: When the Authority Meets the Global Network